mlpack/models/README.md

 provide access to preprocessor functions for standard datasets incase one needs to apply them to their datasets.

-They can simply be called as follows by calling static functions of ProProcess class i.e.
+They can simply be called as follows by calling static functions of PreProcess class i.e.
 PreProcess::SupportedDatasetName

 ```cpp